steedos/help/en-us/workflow/instance_approve.md

 ## Approval process

-You will be informed if you are a step supervisor in the flow when the flow reaches your step.
+You will be informed when the flow reaches your step if you are a step supervisor in the flow.
 So you need to login steeods and handle it.
 After that, the flow will go on according to system settings.

 #### Approval notifications